sepandhaghighi/qpage/README.md

 ##Citing

-If you use QPage , please cite this:
+If you use QPage for your project homepage or something like this , please cite this ;-)

 <blockquote>
 <p>Sepand Haghighi, & Mohammad Mahdi Rahimi.
 (2017, January 31).
 QPage - Free Project For Creating Academic Homepage Without Any Code.
 Zenodo. doi:10.5281/zenodo.265544</p>